 Who Can Participate

-ScholarWorks@Arcadia is administered by Eric Jeitner, digital resources and instruction librarian, in conjunction with a faculty advisory board that oversees submission standards.
+ScholarWorks@Arcadia is administered by the Landman Library, in conjunction with a faculty advisory board that oversees submission standards.
 Both students and faculty are encouraged to place their work within the repository; however, student work must be nominated for inclusion by the student’s department.
+If you have questions about ScholarWorks, please contact Jeanne Buckley, Associate Dean of Library Services and Instructional Technology.